How to backup Google Workspace data to Google Cloud Storage.

 In the Create a bucket page, input a name for the bucket, and click CONTINUE.

-Choose a location type for the bucket (Region or Dual-region is recommended), then select a location for the bucket, and then click CONTINUE.
+Choose a location type for the bucket (Multi-region is recommended), then select a location for the bucket, and then click CONTINUE.

 2. Select a location the same as or near to the location of your Google Compute Engine VM.